PerfectThymeTech/terraform-azurerm-data-landing-zone/README.md

 ### <a name="input_nsg_id"></a> [nsg\_id](#input\_nsg\_id)

-Description: Specifies the resource ID of the default network security group for the Data Landing Zone
+Description: Specifies the resource ID of the default network security group for the Data Landing Zone.

 Type: `string`